 Recommended varieties: 'Ben Sarek', 'Ben Connan'

-Blueberries need acidic soil, which is easy to provide in a pot.
-They also have pretty fruits and flowers and attractive autumn leaves.
-Give them a sheltered, sunny spot and water with rainwater rather than tap if possible.
+Blueberries need acidic soil, which is easy to provide in a pot (choose a peat-free ericaceous mix).
+They also have pretty fruits and flowers, and attractive autumn leaves.
+Give them a sheltered, sunny spot and water with rainwater rather than tap water if possible.
 Protect the ripe fruits from birds.

 Pot size: 30cm

 Recommended varieties: 'Ozarkblue', 'Duke'